isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 ---
 <h3>How TradeTrust can help in Technology Services</h3>
 <p></p>
-<p><strong>TradeTrust is not a platform, is not a competitor to existing platforms</strong>.
+<p><strong>TradeTrust is not a platform.
+It does not compete with existing platforms but serves as a complementary digital utility to assist platforms in achieving scalability of their products.</strong> Instead,
-Instead, TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to digitise any document and issue its own TradeTrust-enabled Electronic Transferable Records (ETRs) outside of the confines of any contract-based platform.</p>
+TradeTrust provides a solution to the current lack of technical interoperability in the market by enabling any party to digitise any document and issue its own TradeTrust-enabled Electronic Transferable Records (ETRs) outside of the confines of any contract-based platform.</p>
-<p>It functions as middleware that can be plugged into different blockchains.
+<p>It functions as middleware (an adaptor) which can be plugged into existing
-This means you can ensure authenticity, verify the source, and validate the legal transfer of trade obligations at the application layer.</p>
+platforms.
+This ensures authenticity, verifies the source, and validates the legal transfer of trade obligations at the application layer, regardless of how a party receives a document or at which stage of the supply chain a party receives it.</p>
 <p></p>
 <ol data-tight="true" class="tight">
 <li>